mfkiwl/apple-riscv/devlog.md

   - Wrote a test to test software interrupt
     - **[RTL Bug Fix]** Fixed bug in trap control logic:
       - Corrected the wrong pc output value when interrupt triggers trap
       - Added flushing logic for the interrupt.
 Need to flush the pipeline when we switch pc to mtval
+  - Wrote a test to test timer interrupt

 - 04/21/2021
   - Designed a sib switch with 1 to N topology
   - Replaced the AHB bus with the SIB bus